 - a) The Town Engineer shall approve the design and alternative surfacing of the parking area. - b) Wheelstops shall be provided by anchored timbers, stone, or similar methods. - c) The applicant shall be responsible for regular maintenance of the surface such that it remains free of puddles, icing, potholes, erosion, dust, and similar defects, and is usable by the public during all weather conditions.
-Failure to comply with this provision shall constitute a violation of these Regulations, and subject the owner or occupant of the property to the penalties provided by law. - d) The Commission finds that the character of the neighborhood, the projected intensity of use, the overall size of the parking area, and the nature of the proposed alternative surface make such a waiver appropriate.
+Failure to comply with this provision shall constitute a violation of these or occupant of the property to the d) The Commission finds that the character of the neighborhood, the projected intensity of use, the overall size of the parking area, and the nature of the proposed alternative surface make such a waiver appropriate.